VAALCO Energy Inc. (EGY): A Technical Analysis

 EGY) stock’s latest price update

-VAALCO Energy Inc. (NYSE: EGY)’s stock price has decreased by -0.45 compared to its previous closing price of 4.46.
-However, the company has seen a fall of -9.57% in its stock price over the last five trading days.
+VAALCO Energy Inc. (NYSE: EGY)’s stock price has decreased by -8.11 compared to its previous closing price of 4.44.
+Despite this, the company has seen a fall of -17.58% in its stock price over the last five trading days.

 EGY’s Market Performance

-VAALCO Energy Inc. (EGY) has seen a -9.57% fall in stock performance for the week, with a -5.73% decline in the past month and a 7.51% surge in the past quarter.
-The volatility ratio for the week is 7.67%, and the volatility levels for the past 30 days are at 5.24% for EGY.
-The simple moving average for the last 20 days is -5.33% for EGY stock, with a simple moving average of -16.37% for the last 200 days.
+VAALCO Energy Inc. (EGY) has seen a -17.58% fall in stock performance for the week, with a -12.45% decline in the past month and a -6.21% plunge in the past quarter.
+The volatility ratio for the week is 8.17%, and the volatility levels for the past 30 days are at 5.45% for EGY.
+The simple moving average for the last 20 days is -12.80% for EGY stock, with a simple moving average of -22.97% for the last 200 days.

 Insider Trading